Def-Try/aiobus/README.md

 # Cogs

 Current list of "cogs" (modules):
-* basic.py - Core cog.
+* basic.py - Core cog.<br>
   Provides basic functionality like /help or /ping

-* fun - "fun" commands cog.
+* fun - "fun" commands cog.<br>
-  Any commands that I was not sure to make another cog for.
+  Any fun commands that I was not sure to make another cog for.

-* actions_commands.py - Actions cog.
+* actions_commands.py - Actions cog.<br>
   One of the first cogs that have been written.
   Simple "send embed with gif" commands

-* adminhelp.py - Adminhelp.
+* adminhelp.py - Adminhelp.<br>
   Simple ans instant modmail with integration with INTERCHAT

-* interchat.py - Interchat.
+* interchat.py - Interchat.<br>
   Communication between two channels.
 Can link DM to a channel, VC channel to a chat, etc, you've got the idea.

-* gif_related.py - Gif related.
+* media.py - Media related.<br>
-  Any commands related to images or gifs.
-  TODO: change name
+  Commands that are in any way related to media files.

-* gpt.py - GPT Chat.
+* gpt.py - GPT Chat.<br>
   Makes so that when someone @pings a bot it will answer to the message with GPT AI.
 Includes a fairly simple prompt to make it follow certain laws.
 A few lawsets available.

-* starboard.py - Starboard.
+* starboard.py - Starboard.<br>
   Simple starboard manager.
-Put enough stars on a message and ot will be sent to a cool channel.
+Put enough stars on a message and it will be sent to a cool channel.

-* nsfw.py - NSFW commands.
+* nsfw.py - NSFW commands.<br>
   Simple cog that gives commands that search for NSFW content on rule34 or danbooru.

+* util.py - Utility commands.<br>
+  Commands that don't deserve another cog but could be useful by themselves.

 # TODO